-In addition to fighting for our international whistleblower clients, we seek to protect and enhance legal protections for tax fraud whistleblowers.
+In addition to fighting for our international whistleblower clients and providing top legal advice, we seek to protect and enhance legal protections for tax fraud whistleblowers.
 KKC has filed numerous rulemaking petitions with the IRS Whistleblower Office, filed extensive briefs to the IRS, and testified at IRS rulemaking hearings to strengthen the tax whistleblower program.
-We help write the rules on whistleblowing, ensuring those who report tax fraud get the most substantial reward they can for putting their career, privacy, and livelihood on the line.
+We help write the rules on whistleblowing, ensuring those who report tax fraud get the most substantial rewards they can for putting their career, privacy, and livelihood on the line.

 Since 1988, our landmark cases and public interest pro bono advocacy has transformed IRS whistleblower law.
 We worked for years promoting reforms that made it possible for whistleblowers to receive award payments for criminal penalties and civil forfeitures, not just tax payments made under title 26.

-The Internal Revenue Act has a highly effective tax whistleblower law that permits any IRS whistleblower to obtain between 15-30% of any collected proceeds received by the government as a result of the original information filed by the whistleblower.
+The Internal Revenue Act has a highly effective tax whistleblower law that permits any IRS whistleblower to obtain between 15 to 30 percent of any collected proceeds received by the government as a result of the original information filed by the whistleblower.
 If the case deals with an individual, his or her annual gross income must be more than $200,000, or the proceeds in dispute exceed $2,000,000.
 If the whistleblower disagrees with the outcome of the award claim, he or she can appeal to the Tax Court.
-If you or an organization you know is actively defrauding the IRS and American taxpayers, contact one of our attorneys for a free and confidential case evaluation
+If you or an organization you know is actively defrauding the IRS and American taxpayers, contact a KKC tax fraud lawyer for a free and confidential case evaluation.